 A recent survey of MozCon attendees showed that after organic search, referral traffic is the channel marketers most want to grab more of (social media is a form of referral traffic too):

-But do all links naturally lead to referral traffic?
+But do most links naturally lead to referral traffic?

 I Got a Sweet Link!
 That Means I’ll Get Referral Traffic Too, Right?